 Prepaid group practice was the forerunner of managed care.
-Similar to Blue Cross, these plans began in 1929 in response to the Great Depression.
-Kessel (1959) provides a vivid discussion of the early history.
+Like Blue Cross, these plans began in 1929 in response to the Great Depression.
+Kessel (1959)

+provides a vivid discussion of the early history.
 The Ross-Loos Clinic in Los Angeles was among the first prepaid group practices, although some earlier plans existed in Minnesota and Washington, and as early as 1905 and 1909, respectively (MacIntyre 1962).
 The clinic provided prepaid care to the 2,000 workers and their families of the Los Angeles Department of Water and Power.
 The department contracted with the clinic to provide employees with comprehensive care.
 In response to this action, the founders of the Ross-Loos Clinic were expelled from the county medical society.
 This penalty was serious because hospital bylaws required medical staff members to be members in good standing of the local medical society.
-Lack of medical society membership meant that hospital access was denied.
+Lack of medical society membership meant that a physician lacked access to a hospital to provide care.